 Quercetin: Top 5 Benefits and How to Use It

 Quercetin is a unique nutrient that helps give color to fruits and vegetables.
 You may have heard that it is essential to eat all the colors of the rainbow for optimal health.
 Why is this so?
-In the most recent decade, studies are gaining popularity in identifying fruits and vegetables as the primary tools for cancer prevention.
-Nature provides fruits and vegetables with different micronutrients that protect the plants from sun damage and in turn pass the protection on to us.
+In the most recent decade, studies have gained popularity in identifying fruits and vegetables as the primary tools for cancer prevention.
+Nature provides fruits and vegetables with different micronutrients that protect the plants from sun damage and in turn, pass the protection on to us.

 How Does Quercetin Protect The Body?